Food science: Foodomics

 In 2009, Foodomics was defined as "a discipline that studies the Food and Nutrition domains through the application and integration of advanced -omics technologies to improve consumer's well-being, health, and knowledge".
 Foodomics requires the combination of food chemistry, biological sciences, and data analysis.

 Foodomics greatly helps scientists in the area of food science and nutrition to gain better access to data, which is used to analyze the effects of food on human health, etc. It is believed to be another step towards a better understanding of the development and application of technology and food.
 Moreover, the study of foodomics leads to other omics sub-disciplines, including nutrigenomics which is the integration of the study of nutrition, genes, and omics.

 Molecular gastronomy

 Molecular gastronomy is a subdiscipline of food science that seeks to investigate the physical and chemical transformations of ingredients that occur in cooking.
-Its program includes three axes, as cooking was recognized to have three components, which are social, artistic, and technical.
+The field integrates chemistry, physics, and neuroscience to understand how factors such as ingredient composition, influence flavor perception.

 Quality control

-Quality control involves the causes, prevention, and communication dealing with food-borne illness.
-Quality control also ensures that the product meets specs to ensure the customer receives what they expect from the packaging to the physical properties of the product itself.
+Quality control is the process used to ensure that a product or service meets an established set of standards and customer expectations.
+It involves establishing criteria used for defining quality and identifying problems that affect consistency.